 Albuquerque Rose Society.
 Promote educational and social activities regarding the history, cultivation and exhibition of roses.
 Spring and Fall shows.
 Maintains the Albuquerque Rose Garden at the Wyoming Regional Library.
 Meetings: 2nd Wednesday of most months; 7:30 pm.

-NM Cactus and Succulent Society.
+Cactus and Succulent Society of New Mexico.
 Educate and inform public on all aspects of cactus and succulent culture; provide opportunities for discussion and learning among members.
 Show & sale in April.
 Meet: 3rd Friday, most months, 7 pm.

 High Desert Designers.
 An educational club designed for the advanced study of floral design within NGC.
 Membership dues are $25 per year.
 Meet: 2nd Wednesday of the month at 1pm.